Is there a relationship between AGN and star formation in IR-bright AGNs?: THE SAMPLE

-Finally, since both spec-$z$ and photo-$z$ determination require optical spectra or photometry, the ER distribution is not homogeneous across redshift.
+Finally, since both spectroscopic and photometric redshift determination require optical spectra or photometry, the ER distribution is not homogeneous across redshift.
 At high $z$, only high ER, luminous targets could be detected.
 We will discuss this specific selection effect in more detail in Section.~\ref{sec:er}.
 These selection effects should be borne in mind when interpreting the results in Section~\ref{sec:results}.